Sichuan University: Rankings and reputation

+The 2025 CWTS Leiden Ranking ranked SCU 4th in the world by total publications and #9 in the world based on the number of their scientific publications belonging to the top 1% in their fields for the time period 2020–2023.
+Regarding scientific research output, the Nature Index 2025 ranked Sichuan University the No. 10 university in the China & the Asia-Pacific region, and 11th in the world among the global universities.

 Facilities

 The university has four libraries containing ca. 5.5 million volumes in total.
 The libraries also serve as the Collection Center for English Publications under the National Educational, Scientific and Cultural Organization, Ministry of Education Information Center for Liberal Arts Literature and CALIS Southwest Sub-center.
 The National University Scientific and Technological Projects and Achievements Consulting Center, and Center for Medical Literature Retrieval in Southwest China are served by the SCU library as well.

 The university museum is the only one of its kind in China with a comprehensive collection of over 40,000 cultural relics, and over 600,000 animal and plant specimens, ranking first in its holdings among the others in China.

 The university stadium is fully equipped and served as the main field for the Sixth National Collegiate Sports Meet.
 Other facilities available include a campus web center, an analytic and testing center, university archives, the university press, a national foreign language examination center and intensive language training center, four attached hospitals, and one attached health school.
 The university publishes 37 academic periodicals for domestic and overseas audience.